vedaanty/WP-Reddit-Cross-Poster/README.md

 ## Future Development
 This plugin is used in one of my active projects, so if it ever breaks I'll probably end up fixing it.
-Not exactly sure what additional features can be added, but I am happy to listen to suggestions and squash bugs if you find them!
+Not exactly sure what additional features can be added, but I am happy to listen to suggestions and squash bugs if you find them! <br>
-I'm quite new to making wordpress plugins, so please ignore any wordpress faux pas that may have been made
+I'm quite new to making wordpress plugins, so please ignore any wordpress faux pas that may have been made.